sridhar-sp/rabbit-mq-node-js/README.md

 ## Requirements

-For development, you will only need Node.js and npm installed in your environement.
+For development, you will need Node.js, npm and RabbitMQ installed in your environement.

 ## Install